ClickJack Test

 Two HTTP response headers prevent this.
 A site needs at least one of them to be protected:

 This tool sends a HEAD request to your URL and checks whether either header is present with a restrictive value.
-It does not test JavaScript-based frame-busting scripts, which are unreliable and easily bypassed.
+It does not test JavaScript-based frame-busting scripts, which are easily bypassed.
 A “Protected” result means your server returned a valid defense header.
-“Vulnerable” means neither was detected — add one.
+“Vulnerable” means neither was detected -- add one.